 The Body Swing Connection-Unlocking the Body’s Potential

-Today’s blog is inspired by my training as a Titleist Performance Institute Golf Fitness Instructor as well as Certified Medical Practitioner Level 2.
-I’ve had the pleasure of learning from some of the most knowledgeable and inspiring golf leaders in the country and at this point, the world.
-I wanted to start with the basics of how our bodies function in relation to golf, but this doesn’t just pertain to golf.
-This knowledge is so important for anyone interested in learning how our bodies are designed to work and prevent injury.
+Today's blog draws inspiration from my training as a Titleist Performance Institute Golf Fitness Instructor and a Certified Medical Practitioner Level 2.
+I've been fortunate to learn from some of the most knowledgeable and inspiring golf leaders both nationally and globally.
+I wanted to begin with the basics of how our bodies function in relation to golf, but this information is not limited to golf enthusiasts.
+This knowledge is crucial for anyone interested in understanding how our bodies are designed to operate and prevent injuries.

 1. Mobility: a combination of normal joint range of motion and proper muscular flexibility